risk-first/website/introduction/Development-Process.md

 A couple of things:

-First, the person setting up the development process _didn't know_ about these _exact_ risks, but they knew the _shape that the risks take_.
-The process builds nets for the different kinds of risks without knowing exactly what they are.
+**First**, the people setting up the development process _didn't know_ about these _exact_ risks, but they knew the _shape that the risks take_.
+The process builds "nets" for the different kinds of hidden risks without knowing exactly what they are.
+Part of the purpose of this site is to help with this and try and provide a taxonomy for different types of risks.

-Second, are these really risks, or are they _problems we just didn't know about_?
+**Second**, are these really risks, or are they _problems we just didn't know about_?
 I am using the terms interchangeably, to a certain extent.
 Even when you know you have a problem, it's still a risk to your deadline until it's solved.
 So, when does a risk become a problem?
 Is a problem still just a schedule-risk, or cost-risk?
 It's pretty hard to draw a line and say exactly.

-Third, the real takeaway from this is that all these risks exist because we don't know 100% how reality is.
+**Third**, the real take-away from this is that all these risks exist because we don't know 100% how reality is.
 Risk exists because we don't (and can't) have a perfect view of the universe and how it'll develop.
 Reality is reality, _the risks just exist in our head_.

-Fourth, hopefully you can see from the above that really _all this work is risk management_, and _all work is testing ideas against reality_.
+**Fourth**, hopefully you can see from the above that really _all this work is risk management_, and _all work is testing ideas against reality_.
 (This idea is expanded on in the next section).

-Fifth, and finally, the wake-up call _is_ reality:  the longer you leave your [goal in mind](Goal-In-Mind), the longer it'll be before you find out how it really stacks up against reality.
+**Fifth**, and finally, the wake-up call _is_ reality:  the longer you leave your [goal in mind](Goal-In-Mind), the longer it'll be before you find out how it really stacks up against reality.
 Testing your [goals in mind](Goal-In-Mind) early and safely is how you'll manage risk effectively, as we'll see in the next section.